DIME Stitch Lab 2018 Haul

 This seminar was not a Brother demo though so we didn’t get schooled in all the cool features of the machine, but was instead an opportunity to try out all of the DIME products on the machine.
 They had fabric and stabilizer for us to make six projects: a dog bandana with 3-D raised foam lettering, a hot pad trivet, a giraffe Embroider Buddy, a wall hanging, a t-shirt, and a burp cloth.
 All things were donated to local charities and the giraffes and burp clothes went to a children’s hospital.
 Nice huh? 🙂 This is my table partner Terri.

-The bottom line of this event (while incredibly fun) is that it is a sales pitch.
-And what stitcher doesn’t love a good sales pitch where you get to test drive fun goodies?
-I know I do.
-They had little paddles with numbers on them for each of us and our shopping bags were all lined up against the back wall.
+The bottom line of this event (while incredibly fun) is that it is for us to play with all the cool gizmos that DIME offers to make our embroidery journey fun and easier.
+After a product was demonstrated by the great instructors, they had little paddles with numbers on them for each of us and little shopping bags lined up against the back wall with our corresponding numbers from the paddles.
 When they were finished doing a product demo, Cheryl the head DIME Educator, would ask who wanted one and we’d all raise our paddles and she’d call out our numbers like an auctioneer.
 The girls in the back would stuff our bags and in the end it was like Christmas!
 Shopping while sitting down in front of a gorgeous toy and making friends along the way.
 I loved it!
 Here is Cheryl.
 She was awesome!

 Note: The links to the products below are affiliate links so if you use that link to buy something, I get paid by the vendor so I can buy more stuff.
 Win win!